 Methadone Side Effects

-Methadone is a member of the opioid family; their side effects are very similar to those of opioids.
+Methadone is a member of the opioid family; its side effects are very similar to opioids.
 However, methadone side effects can vary on a wide range of conditions including, age, the severity of the addiction, length of use, and more.

 Short-term Methadone Side Effects